 Looking for a dating site you can trust?
 Search no more.

-As men, we’re often incorrectly and unfortunately taught that the epitome of maleness is a stoic exterior in which nothing affects us.
+As men, we’re often incorrectly and unfortunately taught that the epitome of maleness is a stoic exterior.
 Don’t show emotion.
+Don’t appear weak.
 Don’t ask for help.
 Suck it up and “be a man.”
 All of these things have created a toxic culture in dating and relationships, and it can handicap men in dealing with serious issues and emotions.

-If you add to that fact that 1 in 4 men struggle with some form of mental illness, it can make dating a mental minefield.
-Not only do many of us have something we struggle with, but the culture of not seeking help just exacerbates everything to the nth degree, where sometimes we think that it’s better to just not date at all.
+If you also consider that 1 in 4 men struggle with some form of mental illness, men are faced with dating in a mental minefield.
+Not only do many of us have something we struggle with, but the culture of not seeking help just exacerbates everything to the nth degree.
+And sometimes we think that it’s better to just not date at all.

 If this sounds like you, fear not; you’re not alone, and there are many ways to address mental and emotional issues in the dating scene.
 Here are some dating tips for men with mental illness.

 What’s not normal is to run from it or try to hide it.
 To quote Nelson Mandela, “I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.”
-If you tell yourself it’s OK to feel that way, and that your date is probably feeling the same way, it can help you move forward.

 Change, by its nature is a disrupter.
 If you would like to change your situation (in any way), it’s going to involve some discomfort.
 Think about working out.
 If you only lift what’s comfortable, you won’t be challenged, but you also won’t build anything.
 You have to consciously make it uncomfortable for you by adding weight.
 Eventually, exercising stops being uncomfortable.
 Then what do you have to do?
 Add more weight and continue to make it uncomfortable for yourself.